 At the own enterprises of "Magnit" already now 70% of corrugated containers are produced from recyclable materials (waste paper), individual cardboard boxes are made from recycled cardboard and wood-free cardboard in a ratio of 60% to 40%; shrink wrap - 20% recycled.

 In stores, customers are given a choice of packaging: in 2015, the network began to use paper bags, and in 2017, reusable bags.
-This year, the company has completely switched to bags made from 20% recycled plastic.
+This year, the company switched entirely to bags made from 20% recycled plastic.

 Of course, it is unlikely that the whole country will be able to reach this level by 2025.